Ked57/cypress-ct-example-app/README.md

 };
 ```

-Now we can easily mount our whole page and pass default arguments like dark mode or language
+Here we can easily mount our whole page and pass default arguments like dark mode or language

 ProductsByCategoryPage.cs.jsx